UTDNebula/nebula-api/README.md

 - The `api` directory contains infrastructure for endpoints to query data.
 - The `docs` directory contains, you guessed it, documentation!
-- The `toolkit` directory contains the CLI toolkit used for obtaining data, including scrapers and parsers.

 #### API (Under construction)